jstgrowup/NamasteReact/chapter5/Assignments/Assigment.md

 ```
 ## What are React Hooks?
 - Hooks are just built in functions that allow us to use state and lifecycle methods inside functional components
+- Rules
+- Hooks should not be called inside loops,conditions or nested functions
+- Hooks should be inside React functional components
+## Why do we use usestate?
+- useState hook is used to maintain the state in our React application.
+- It keeps track of the state changes.
+- When a component is re-rendered it changes the state of our component.